blackmangoo/Nexium_Ammar_Assign1/README.md

 3. Set Up Gemini API Key
 Get your key from Google AI Studio

-Create a .env file in the root directory with this content:
+Create a .env file in the root directory and add:

 env
 Copy